scilus/scilpy/README.md

 ## Install scilpy as a developer

-The library is now built for Python 3.10 so be sure to create a virtual environnement for Python 3.10.
-If this version is not installed on your computer:
+The library is now built for Python 3.9/3.10 and 3.11.
+Please, be sure to create a virtual environnement.
+If any of these versions are not installed on your computer we suggest you to install python3.10:
 ```
 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt-get install python3.10 python3.10-dev python3.10-venv python3.10-minimal python3.10-tk
 ```
-Python3.11 can work, Python3.12 is not supported.

 Make sure your pip is up-to-date before trying to install:
 ```